SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 ### Lecture content

-- Discuss what Git patterns are and why they are important
+- Discuss what _Git Patterns_ are and why they are important
 - Explain the differences of each Git pattern:
   - GitFlow Workflow
   - Trunk-based Development